mitre-public/commons/README.md

 ### Early Open Sourcing checklist
 - [DONE] Move project to github
 - [DONE] Reconsider groupId -- **Decision** change from org.mitre.caasd to org.mitre
-- Delete any methods that have better alternatives in either java or guava
+- [DONE] Delete any methods that have better alternatives in either java or guava
 - Validate/change the existing package-to-class organization
   - Will probably remove caasd from package path
 - Add CI/CD in github repo (CI/CD after obvious code changes)